 Your exact route will vary depending on whether you start from Ortisei or Santa Cristina.
 Starting from Ortisei gives you the fastest access to the best views, but you’ll have to deal with a steady ascent at the end of your hike.

-Starting and ending at the Col Raiser cable car means the largest elevation gain during the first third of your hike but then it’s a steady downhill to the finish.
+Starting and ending at the Col Raiser cable car means the largest elevation gain during the first third of your hike, but then it’s a steady downhill to the finish.

 From Ortisei, take the Ortisei-Furnes-Seceda cable car to the top, a ride of about 15 minutes.
-Take path 1 to the Seceda summit cross where you’ll find a lookout point and the best views.
-Next, follow the path downhill past the Troier Hut and on to the Rifugio Firenze/Regensburger Hut.
+Take path 1 to the Seceda summit cross, where you’ll find a lookout point and the best views.
+Next, follow the path downhill past the Troier Hut and on, to the Rifugio Firenze/Regensburger Hut.
 Here, you’ll take path 2 and then path 5 to reach the Col Raiser cable car.

-From Col Raiser, head towards Rifugio Fermeda and from here it will be a fairly steady uphill climb past Baita Daniel Hut, Baita Sofie and Restaurant Seceda back to the top of the Ortisei-Furnes-Seceda cable car.
+From Col Raiser, head towards Rifugio Fermeda and from here, it will be a fairly steady uphill climb past Baita Daniel Hut, Baita Sofie and Restaurant Seceda back to the top of the Ortisei-Furnes-Seceda cable car.

 READ THIS | A Complete Guide to Hiking Seceda

-Getting to the Seceda Trailhead
+How to get to the Seceda Trailhead

 THE ORTISEI-FURNES-SECEDA CABLE CAR

-To get to Seceda from Ortisei you’ll need to take a gondola to Furnes and then change to a cable car for the trip to Seceda.
+To get to Seceda from Ortisei, you’ll need to take a gondola to Furnes and then change to a cable car for the trip to Seceda.
 The entire trip takes about 15 minutes.

 From Santa Cristina